Compare base fares from $1.75 • Per-mile rates from $1.40 • Updated 2026

 Surge multipliers are estimates based on typical demand patterns.
 Actual surge pricing varies in real time.
 Morning rush: 7–9 AM, Evening rush: 4–7 PM, Late night: 11 PM–4 AM.

 Lyft is currently cheaper for base fares in Washington.
 Lyft Standard has a base fare of $1.75 compared to UberX's $1.85 — a difference of $0.10 per ride before distance and time charges.
 However, per-mile rates tell a more complete story: UberX charges $1.45/mile while Lyft charges $1.40/mile.
 This means Lyft is cheaper for longer rides in Washington.
-Prices also vary with time of day and surge demand — always compare both apps before booking.
+That said, surge can flip the answer at any moment, so it pays to check both apps right before you book.

 The Uber price per mile in Washington is $1.45/mile for UberX, with a base fare of $1.85 and a per-minute charge of $0.28/min.
 Lyft's per-mile rate in Washington is $1.40/mile with a base fare of $1.75.

 Lyft charges less per mile in Washington — ideal for longer trips where the per-mile rate dominates the fare.
-Always compare both apps before booking, since surge pricing can reverse which service is cheaper at any given moment.
+Because surge hits the two apps differently minute to minute, comparing both right before booking is the only reliable way to get the lower fare.
 For a full national comparison, see our Uber price per mile guide.

 Between 10 AM and noon on weekdays, after the federal worker commute clears but before the lunch rush of lobbyists and Hill staffers.